Guillaume Barazzone

-Guillaume Barazzone (born 13 January 1982, in Geneva, Switzerland), is a politician and member of the Swiss Christian Democratic Party (CDP).
+Guillaume Barazzone (born 13 January 1982, in Geneva, Switzerland), is a former politician and member of the Swiss Christian Democratic Party (CDP).
 He is elected to the Administrative Council for the City of Geneva in 2012 and member of the Swiss National Council since December 2013.

 Biography

 Guillaume Barazzone, an Italian-Swiss binational, was born and educated in Geneva.
 He studied at the University of Geneva where he obtained a law degree in 2005 with an exchange year at Zurich University.

 He holds a master's degree in law (L.L.M.) from Columbia Law School in New York City where he graduated in 2011.
 He has also studied at the School of International and Public Affairs (SIPA) Columbia University.

 In 2008, he was admitted to the Geneva bar and practised as a lawyer until 2012 at law firms Lenz & Staehlin (2008–2010) and Schellenberg Wittmer (2011–2012).

 In 2012, he was selected by Swiss economical magazine 'l'Hebdo' as one of the 100 personalities of the French part of Switzerland (for the 'Forum des 100').

 In 2015, he was a Young Global Leader of the World Economic Forum for Europe.